haoyt5/nyubridge-24weeks/week12/README.md

 ```

 ### Constructor
-- constructor are the functions automatically called when the funciton is created
+- A constructor is a (public) member function automatically called when the object of the class is declared
 - the default constructor is a function named exactly the same as the name of the class with no return type and no parameter
 #### constructor parts
 ```c++